aosabook/500lines/same-origin-policy/doc/chapter.md

 ## Security Properties

-What exactly do we mean when we say our system is _secure_?
+Before we move onto the SOP, there is an important question that we have not discussed yet: What exactly do we mean when we say our system is _secure_?

-We turn to two well-known concepts in information security---confidentiality and integrity.
-Both of these concepts talk about how information should be allowed to _flow_ throughout various parts of the system.
-Roughly, confidentiality means that a critical piece of data should only be accessible to agents that are deemed trusted.
-On the other hand, integrity means trusted agents should only rely on data that have not been maliciously tampered with.
+It turns out that this is actually quite difficult to answer, since security has different meanings to different people, and there is still a lot of on-going research in the security community to develop a universal notion of security.
+Nevertheless, for our purpose, we will turn to two well-studied concepts in information security---confidentiality and integrity.
+Both of these concepts talk about how information should be allowed to travel throughout various parts of the system.
+Roughly, _confidentiality_ means that a critical piece of data should only be accessible to agents that are deemed trusted.
+On the other hand, _integrity_ means trusted agents should only rely on data that have not been maliciously tampered with.

-Before we can state these two security properties more precisely, we first need to define what it means for a piece of data to _flow_ from one part of the system to another.
+In order to specify two security properties more precisely, we first need to define what it means for a piece of data to _flow_ from one part of the system to another.
 In our model so far, we have described interactions between two endpoints as being carried out through _calls_; e.g., a browser interacts with a server by making HTTP requests, and a script interacts with the browser by invoking browser API calls.
 Intuitively, during each call, a piece of data may flow from one endpoint to another as an _argument_ or _return value_ of the call.
-To represent this, we introduce a notion of `FlowCall` into the model, and associate each call with a set of `args` and `returns` data fields:
+To represent this, we introduce a notion of `FlowCall` into the model, and associate each call with a set of `args` and `returns` data
+fields:

 ```alloy
 sig Data in Resource + Cookie {}